soixantecircuits/altruist/docs/facebook.md

     "successURL": "/",
     "profileURL": "/profile/facebook",
     "accountsURL": "/accounts/facebook",
-    "pageID": "" // optionnal
+    "pageID": "" // optional
   }
 }
 ```

 ## Usage

-Before being able to post, you will need to log in facebook by going to the url matching `loginURL` in your config file and authorizing the application.
+Before being able to post, you will need to log in facebook by going to the url matching `loginURL` in your config file (don't forget the prefix of `http://localhost:6060`) and authorizing the application.
 When logged in, you can post on your feed using JSON or form-data :

 `POST /api/v1/actions/facebook`